KxSystems/docs/docs/wp/symfiles.md

 ## Persisting tables on disk and the sym file

-Kdb+ enforces enumeration on a table being splayed to disk if it has a column of type symbol.
+kdb+ enforces enumeration on a table being splayed to disk if it has a column of type symbol.
 Attempting to splay a table with columns of type symbol without enumerating first will result in a type error.